astridx/gatsby-starter-mapbox-examples/README.md

 #### Adapt to your wishes

+You can see in the [example page](https://github.com/astridx/gatsby-starter-mapbox-examples/blob/master/src/pages/map-direction.jsx#L11) how you can add the directions plugin.
+You enter the data for the plugin in an [extra file](https://github.com/astridx/gatsby-starter-mapbox-examples/blob/master/src/constants/directions.js).
+You can use different routes.
+To do this, create a file similar to [this](https://github.com/astridx/gatsby-starter-mapbox-examples/blob/master/src/constants/directions.js) one in the constants directory and import it into the page in which the route should be displayed.

+For all options of the plugin directions see the [Documentation](https://docs.mapbox.com/api/navigation/#directions).

+Points of interest you can add via the parameter `pois`.
+Here you need to add the longitude, the latitude and a text for a popup.

 ### Style Switcher

 ![Full Screen Map with Style Switcher Gatsby Mapbox GL Starter](https://user-images.githubusercontent.com/9974686/97810149-18a13680-1c72-11eb-9efa-7fbfe67efd11.png)

+In previous examples you may have already seen that you can use the parameter `styles` with more than one entry (for example like this `<Map styles={['streets-v11', 'satellite-v9']} />`) for showing a style control in the form of an image at the bottom left.
+In addition it is possible to show a control with text links.

 #### Adapt to your wishes

+The example on [this page](https://github.com/astridx/gatsby-starter-mapbox-examples/blob/bb3fefdbda2e6b2d3e9f2bc62e573cf4a0fc0b9a/src/pages/map-style-switcher.jsx#L13) shows how to do this.
+You need to add (styleSwitcherData](https://github.com/astridx/gatsby-starter-mapbox-examples/blob/master/src/constants/styles.js). styleSwitcherData are the title you like to display in the control for activation of this style and the [style uri](https://docs.mapbox.com/help/glossary/style-url/).

 ### Scale Control